Eliud Kipchoge: Marathon world record holder has 'the qualities of an ascetic monk' - KTVZ

 Beyond the marathon, there’s a debate to be had about whether Kipchoge is the greater distance runner of all time.

-“What can you say — he’s the world record holder and also he’s an Olympic champion,” US marathon runner Abdi Abdirahman, who will compete alongside Kipchoge in Sunday’s race, told CNN Sport earlier this year.
+“What can you say — he’s the world record holder and also he’s an Olympic champion,” US marathon runner Abdi Abdirahman told CNN Sport earlier this year.
 “He knows he had a great career.”

 “For me, Kipchoge is the best, but I think Kenenisa (Bekele) is the GOAT (greatest of all time).”

-Ethiopia’s Bekele, a three-time Olympic gold medalist, has held the 5,000m and 10,000m world records during the course of his career.
+Ethiopia’s Bekele, a three-time Olympic gold medalist, has held the 5,000 meter and 10,000 meter world records during the course of his career.
 In 2019, he won the Berlin Marathon in a time of 2:01:41 — two seconds outside Kipchoge’s world record.

 “What he accomplished as an athlete, it’s rare.
 You barely hear about it,” Abdirahman continues.
-“He was breaking world records — 5km, 10 km — when there were no super shoes, when there was nothing.”
+“He was breaking world records — 5 kilometer, 10 kilometer — when there were no super shoes, when there was nothing.”

-Bekele will not be running in this year’s Olympic marathon, reportedly because of his frustrations with the Ethiopian Athletics Federation’s selection policy.
+Bekele was not scheduled to run in this year’s Olympic marathon, reportedly because of his frustrations with the Ethiopian Athletics Federation’s selection policy.

-Kipchoge’s challengers in Sunday’s race include fellow Kenyan Lawrence Cherono and Ethiopians Lelisa Desisa — the reigning marathon world champion — and Shura Kitata, the 2020 London Marathon winner.

-Kitata’s victory in London last year came as Kipchoge finished eighth, citing problems with a blocked ear.
-It was the first time since 2013 that Kipchoge had failed to win a major marathon.

 The-CNN-Wire